Skip to content

 • Residence registration (“Meldezettel”) as proof of your place of residence in Austria

-• Proof of why you are residing in Austria (employment contract, trade register excerpt (“Gewerberegisterauszug”), student record sheet (“Studienblatt”) providing proof of enrolment, etc.)
+• Proof of why you are residing in Austria (employment contract, trade register excerpt (“Gewerberegisterauszug”), student record sheet (“Studienblatt”) etc.)

 • If necessary: Proof of sufficient means of subsistence (salary slips, bank account statements, etc.)